 ✅ Sleep well and manage stress

-✅ Use post-workout insulin strategically
+✅ Use post-workout nutrition strategically